RavicharanN/aws-localstack-mlops/README.md

 ### (Optional) Create Dummy policy on S3

-This doesn't have any effect on the access when localstack community edition.
-But we will create a demo policy that allows public readwrite to S3 is defined at `s3_bucket_policy.json`
+We will create a demo policy that allows public readwrite to S3 is defined at `s3_bucket_policy.json`.
+This doesn't have any effect on the access when localstack community edition and is just a demonstration of how access is potentially controlled on production.
+You can skip this seciton

 Create a policy
 ```